 I graduated from Livingston in 2008.
 Education is mediocre.
 It always seemed to me like most teachers were more worried about gossip.
 If you weren't related to some of the teachers or the teachers didn't know your parents you didn't have a chance.
 And seriously no football STILL?
 Livingston county education system needs someone to access the financial situation to make that happen.
 Only teacher I can recall learning from was Doris Cothron and I believe she has retired.I am not proud that I graduated from there.
 I wish I would have switched to Marshall county or Mcracken.

 Livingston Central High School is a public high school in Tiline.
-387 children attend Livingston Central High School and identify mostly as White, non-Hispanic; Hispanic; and Multiracial.
+387 children attend Livingston Central High School and are mostly White, non-Hispanic; Hispanic; and Multiracial.
 44% of the 387 students here get reduced lunch prices.
-The student to teacher ratio at Livingston Central High School is 13:1.
+The ratio of students to teachers at Livingston Central High School is 13:1.
 Lighthouse Christian Academy is one of the nearest high schools.

 - Drawing painting